Theme Park Report Shows Disney’s Animal Kingdom And Almost All Walt Disney World Park Attendance Up In 2017

 Here are the top 20 most visited theme parks in 2017 and the increase percentage from 2016:

 4.)
-Universal Studios Japan: 3% increase
+Universal Studios Japan: 3 percent increase

 As is evident, Disney’s Hollywood Studios is the only major Disney park that saw a decrease in attendance in 2017 even though it was a small one.
 That is expected to change with the opening of Toy Story Land on June 30, 2018, and Star Wars: Galaxy’s Edge opening sometime in 2019.